On degenerate sections of vector bundles: Definitions and setup

-Following Section \ref{summary}, we define the following \begin{Def} Let $\Hilb_X$ be the Hilbert scheme of subschemes of $X$ and $\RHilb_X\subset \Hilb_X$ denote the locus parameterizing geometrically irreducible subschemes, which is open by \cite[IV 12.2.1(x)]{EGA}.
-To indicate dimension, we let $\Hilb_X^c$ and $\RHilb_X^c$ denote the restriction to the connected components parameterizing subschemes of dimension $c$. \end{Def}
+\begin{definition} Let $\Hilb_X$ be the Hilbert scheme of subschemes of $X$ and $\RHilb_X\subset \Hilb_X$ denote the locus parameterizing geometrically irreducible subschemes, which is open \cite[IV 12.2.1(x)]{EGA}.
+To indicate dimension, we let $\Hilb_X^c$ and $\RHilb_X^c$ denote the restriction to the connected components parameterizing subschemes of dimension $c$. \end{definition}